-During the EIA process special advisory expert committee is appointed by competent authority (Ministry/county offices/environmental experts) which gives its opinion on the acceptability of the project, proposes environmental protection measures and environmental monitoring programme.
-When project is not subject EIA procedure acceptability of the project is assessed by competent authority.
+During the EIA process special advisory expert committee is appointed by competent authority (Ministry/county offices/environmental experts) which gives its opinion on the acceptability of the project, proposes environmental protection measures and environmental monitoring program.
+When a project is not subject to EIA procedures, the acceptability of the project is assessed by the competent authority.